stavzilber21/stavzilber21/README.md

  [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Hi+there+👋+🙋‍♀️+welcome!!!)](https://git.io/typing-svg)

-Hey, my name is Stav Zilber 🙋‍♀️
+Hi, my name is Stav Zilber,
 I graduated with a bachelor's degree in computer science and mathematics. looking for a full time position in software development.
 Highly motivated, with excellent interpersonal skills.